 A Student feedback can be an important part in both summative and formative evaluation.
 Student evaluations could also be formative when their purpose is to help course staffs improve and enhance their teaching skills.

 The teachers may require their students to participate in ongoing dialogue or directed discussions during the course of the semester.
-The use of a ‘Stop, Start, and Continue’ method for student feedback has been found to be highly effective at generating constructive feedback for course evaluation form.
+The use of a ‘Stop, Start, and Continue’ method for student feedback has been found to be highly effective at generating constructive feedback for course evaluation form template.